lexzhou/lexzhou.github.io/_pages/about.md

 Awards
 ======

+* *1st prize for the research publication with the highest annual impact factor*, ITACA Institute - UPV, 2022.

 * *National Undergraduate Research Collaboration Fellowship*, Ministry of Education - Government of Spain, 2022

 * *Artificial Intelligence and the Future of Skills Research Fellowship* OECD, 2022